MyUnisoft/heif-converter/README.md

 </p>

 # 🥦 HEIF-Converter
-> This module uses the C APIs libheif, libpng, and libjpeg to bind them in Node.js using N-API.
+> This module uses the C APIs libheif to bind it in Node.js using N-API.

 ## ⭐ Introduction